ViralTexts/gtr-clusters/clusters/18500316-sn83035487-EducateYourDaughters.md

 the point, and it is true.
 No nation can
 become fully enlightened, when mothors
 are not in a good degree qualified to dis­
-charge the duties of the home-work of ed
+charge the duties of the home-work of edu
 </td><td style="width: 50%; max-height: 75%; margin: auto; display: block;">
 <img alt="Page image" src="https://tile.loc.gov/image-services/iiif/service:ndnp:ohi:batch_ohi_horatio_ver01:data:sn84028083:00280775241:1859081201:0132/pct:44.026718,73.343109,12.461832,11.568915/!600,600/0/default.jpg"/>
 </td>